seL4/isabelle/src/HOL/Cardinals/README.txt

 Minor technicalities and naming issues:
 ---------------------------------------

-1. Most of the definitions and theorems are proved in files suffixed with "_FP".
+1. Most of the definitions and theorems are proved in files prefixed with "BNF_".
 Bootstrapping considerations (for the (co)datatype package) made this division desirable.